Atalanta BC: Friendships and rivalries

 Since at least 1977, a heartfelt rivalry has existed between fans of Atalanta and Torino.
-There have been various altercations between the clubs' Ultras during matches between the clubs, though some fans share a mutual respect or consider each other "respected enemies".
-The Atalanta–Torino rivalry also gave rise to a short-lived friendship (lasting until the early 1980s) between supporters of Atalanta and Juventus—Torino's city rival—though Atalanta supporters now also consider Juventus a hated rival.
-In addition to Juventus, there are also strong rivalries between Atalanta and Italy's other well-supported clubs: Roma, Milan, Inter, Napoli, and Lazio, and Fiorentina.
+There have been various altercations between the clubs' Ultras during matches between the clubs, although some fans share a mutual respect or consider each other "respected enemies".
+The Atalanta–Torino rivalry also gave rise to a short-lived friendship (lasting until the early 1980s) between supporters of Atalanta and Juventus—Torino's city rival—although Atalanta supporters now also consider Juventus a hated rival.
+In addition to Juventus, there are strong rivalries between Atalanta and Italy's other well-supported clubs: Roma, Milan, Inter, Napoli, Lazio, and Fiorentina.
 The rivalry between Atalanta and Roma emerged in 1984 after once-friendly relations between the two clubs' Ultras deteriorated.
-Milan and Atalanta have had a long-standing rivalry fueled by the friendship between fans of Brescia and Milan as well as a controversial episode during a Coppa Italia match in 1990 that infuriated the Atalanta fans.
+Milan and Atalanta have had a long-standing rivalry fueled by the friendship between fans of Brescia and Milan, as well as a controversial episode during a Coppa Italia match in 1990 that infuriated the Atalanta fans.
 Matches between Inter and Atalanta have seen violence among Ultras since the early 1970s, fueled by political differences as well as the clubs' shared black and blue colors.
-Atalanta's rivalry with Lazio has been historically characterized by opposing political views—respectively far left against far right—though greatly intensified following Lazio's Coppa Italia triumph over Atalanta in 2019.
+Atalanta's rivalry with Lazio has been historically characterized by opposing political views—respectively far left against far right—although greatly intensified following Lazio's Coppa Italia triumph over Atalanta in 2019.
 The rivalry between Atalanta and Fiorentina has intensified during Gian Piero Gasperini's tenure as Atalanta manager (also corresponding to Atalanta's qualification to European competitions); multiple tense episodes have occurred during and after matches between the two clubs.
 There are also strong rivalries between supporters of Atalanta and supporters of Bologna, Como (a regional rivalry since the 1980s), Genoa, Hellas Verona, Pisa, and Vicenza, as well as Croatian club Dinamo Zagreb.